 Rumor #3: We Heard Paycards Have Expensive Fees

-Reality: Fees associated with paycards are usually smaller than those associated with check-cashing services.
+Fees associated with paycards are usually smaller than those associated with check-cashing services.
 Paycard providers typically have inexpensive card fees due to federal and state regulations designed to minimize or completely eliminate fees that would fall to employees.
-Some of these regulations require employee wages be paid in full without being charged fees every pay period, hence why there are great efforts taken to ensure paycard fees are inexpensive or nonexistent.
+Some of these regulations require employee wages to be paid in full without being charged fees every pay period, hence why there are great efforts taken to ensure paycard fees are inexpensive or nonexistent.
 An employer should always review with their employees’ cardholder disclosures, agreements, and fee schedules if they decide to offer paycards as a payment option.

 There are also other cost savings involved with paycards.
 Employers can reduce their bottom line on expenses associated with paper checks, postage, reconciliation, or replacement of lost checks.

 Rumor #4: We Heard Paycards Require a Bank Account